If you call our attorneys to discuss a Maryland medical malpractice case, the process involves seven steps:

 Step 4: From here, our team will get a more detailed medical history from you, including the physicians and hospitals who have provided medical treatment to you.
 Our team then obtains all of your relevant medical records.
 In almost every case, these medical records - what they show and do not show - are the evidence that gives us the ability to determine whether you may have a viable claim.

-Step 6: Unless we know it would be a hopeless cause, we seek first to settle your case before filing suit.
+Step 6: Unless we know it would be a waste of time, we seek first to settle your case before filing suit.
 Out-of-court settlements in medical error cases in Maryland are very rare.
 Why?
 Even if they think their physician is responsible for making a mistake, the malpractice insurance company wants to size up your claim before putting a dollar value on it.

 Step 7: We file your lawsuit.
 For more on that process, click here.Getting a Lawyer for Your Case Get More Information on Bringing a Malpractice Claim in Maryland